-Bernardo Hernández Prado, DSc, MS, is an Associate Professor at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
+Bernardo Hernández Prado, DSc, MS, is a Professor at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
 In this role, he works with IHME’s Integrated Surveillance Systems research team in the evaluation of the Salud Mesoamérica 2015 project, in collaboration with the Inter-American Development Bank (IDB) Division of Social Protection and Health.
 IHME and IDB designed surveys for households and health facilities to measure coverage of key interventions in nutrition, immunization, and maternal and child health.
 The research supports efforts to improve health system performance and build capacity in Mesoamerica.

 Since 2008, Dr. Hernández Prado has collaborated with IHME on the Population Health Metrics Research Consortium project for the validation of verbal autopsy and chronic disease diagnosis questionnaires, and he analyzed verbal autopsy data collected for the Grand Challenges in Global Health initiative #13 (GC-13).
 He also collaborates with the Verbal Autopsy research team and is involved in the evaluation of PREVENIMSS, a program of preventive actions launched by the Mexican Institute of Social Security.
 In addition, he serves as the director of the Health Metrics track of the Master of Public Health program at the University of Washington.